ArpitaRaykar/AgriGuard-RAG-Assistant/README.md

  #### 1. Document Ingestion & Processing
 Data Source: PDF documents (research papers, manuals, reports) stored in the data/pdf's/ directory.

 Loading: LangChain's DirectoryLoader and PyPDFLoader extract text page-by-page.

 Splitting: RecursiveCharacterTextSplitter splits documents into chunks of 1000 characters with an overlap of 200 characters to preserve context.

  #### 2. Embeddings & Vector Storage
 Embedding Model: all-MiniLM-L6-v2 (via Hugging Face SentenceTransformers) runs locally on the CPU to convert text chunks into vector embeddings.

 Vector Store: FAISS (Facebook AI Similarity Search).
 The generated embeddings are indexed and saved locally in the faiss_index/ directory for fast similarity search.

  #### 3. Retrieval & AI Generation

 * Retrieval: When a query is submitted, the FAISS vector store retrieves the top k = 5 most similar text chunks based on cosine similarity.
-AI Model (LLM): gemini-3.5-flash (via Google Generative AI API) is used to synthesize responses.
+* AI Model (LLM): gemini-3.5-flash (via Google Generative AI API) is used to synthesize responses.

-* Contextual Prompting: A custom system prompt directs the LLM to behave as an expert "Agricultural Disease Assistant."
-It requires the LLM to prioritize the retrieved context, incorporate conversation history, and format its response with specific sections:
+* Contextual Prompting: A custom system prompt directs the LLM to behave as an expert "Agricultural Disease Assistant.
+*  It requires the LLM to prioritize the retrieved context, incorporate conversation history, and format its response with specific sections:

 * Crop
 * Disease/Pest
 * Symptoms